salar-shdk/NiaPy/docs/introduction.md

 ### Benchmark functions

 NiaPy features more than 30 benchmark functions.
-Documentation for them can be found here: ???.
+Documentation for them can be found here: [NiaPy.benchmarks](reference/benchmarks).

-- Ackley
-- Alpine
-    - Alpine1
-    - Alpine2
-- Bent Cigar
-- Chung Reynolds
-- Csendes
-- Discus
-- Dixon-Price
-- Elliptic
-- Griewank
-- Happy cat
-- HGBat
-- Katsuura
-- Levy
-- Michalewicz
-- Perm
-- Pintér
-- Powell
-- Qing
-- Quintic
-- Rastrigin
-- Ridge
-- Rosenbrock
-- Salomon
-- Schumer Steiglitz
-- Schwefel
-    - Schwefel 2.21
-    - Schwefel 2.22
-- Sphere
-    - Sphere2 -> Sphere with different powers
-    - Sphere3 -> Rotated hyper-ellipsoid
-- Step
-    - Step2
-    - Step3
-- Stepint
-- Styblinski-Tang
-- Sum Squares
-- Trid
-- Weierstrass
-- Whitley
-- Zakharov

 ### Other features: